 Want More Specific Information on Each Stage?

-[Edited to add the new post: The 6 Stages of Allergy Parenting Explained]
+Check out this following up post: The 6 Stages of Allergy Parenting Explained

 If you want to make sure you don't miss more of this kind of psychosocial information, be sure to Subscribe to The Food Allergy Counselor emails (at the bottom of the homepage or via the pop-up), as well as the FAC social media accounts.
 And THE BONUS for subscribing to the FAC emails?
 You'll get the free, 3-page Allergy Anxiety & Overwhelm Mini -Guide.